Yet a lot of questions on its precise role and usage on the web remain a mystery, even to many framework and library authors.

 This is akin to considering the back button an application-level button and applying principle 2: act immediately on user input.
 The key is that you can now decide how to cache the previous page and render it instantly.
 You can then apply principle 3 and then inform the user of new data changes that happened to that page.

-There’s still a few cases where you won’t be in control of the caching behavior.
+There are still a few cases where you won’t be in control of the caching behavior.
 For example, if you render a page, then navigate to a third party website, and the user clicks back.
 Applications that render HTML on the server and then modify it on the client are at particular risk of this subtle bug:

 Pressing back incorrectly loads the initial HTML from the pageload